typelead/eta-hackage/README.md

    $ git commit -m "Patched somepackage-0.1.2.3"
    $ git push origin
    ```

+   Also add the name of the package to the `packages.json` file.

 10. Submit a pull request to this repository for review.

 ### Viewing a Patch